Assimilation to a new community is often the most confounding part of a move.

 It also enabled me to assess if we’d missed anything we wanted to do.

-It’s important to remember, too, that those last six months and the first six months at the new location are times of grieving.
+Those last six months and the first six months at the new location are times of grieving.

 Yes, you will get disoriented as to where things are and how long it takes to do everything.